 If you are planning on buying a used shipping container, you also need to be aware of what the various quality grades mean.
 If you’re unsure about this, just choose an A-Grade used container to be safe.
 That’s the highest quality.

-3. How established is the shipping container supplier?
+3. Understand how established the shipping container supplier is

 It’s also extremely hard to dig up any information on a new company to determine if they’re worth dealing with.
 While there’s nothing wrong with doing business with a brand new company, it’s the unknown that could present a problem.
 It’s best to play it safe and find a company that’s been in business for at least several years or more.

 One of the best ways to discover if a company is legitimate and good to deal with is to search for independent reviews and recommendations online.

 Just reading testimonials on a company website isn’t enough, as you don’t know how credible those testimonials are.
 You want independent feedback from people who have nothing to gain from heaping praises to a shipping container supplier.